SonarSource/release-notes-generator/README.md

 # Future

-Store the GitHub token on Azure, to avoid the need to provide it through the url
+- Store the GitHub token on Azure, to avoid the need to provide it through the url
+- Improve the error message when required request parameters are missing
+- Implement per-repository configuration and avoid hardcoding repository-specific labels.
+For example the Azure function could read the mappings from a file at well known location in the repository.